simonmeusel/bookstore/README.md

   - Easy to configure and install

 ## Download
-You can find the download under releases: https://github.com/simonmeusel/bookstore/releases
+  You can find the download [here](https://github.com/simonmeusel/bookstore/releases).

 ## Installation
   1. Put the html folder into the htdocs folder of your Apache server